cgswong/webapp-autocomplete/README.md

 You might notice that the first time you type in a letter, it takes a little while to show the results.
 But if you type the same sequence of letters again, the results show up a lot quicker.
 This is because we are using Memcache to cache the results for every unique letter-sequence in the code.

-Still feeling a sluggish?
-No wonder!
-Though we have used caching, performance optimization is still **quite poor** in this demo as of now.
-As you type, every key-press results in a call to Cloud Datastore, but instead of connection-pooling, the code creates a new connection every time.
-That is not good, especially if you care about the end user's experience for auto-complete.
+Still feeling a bit sluggish?
+Try adjusting the delay timer which controls the delay following a keypress that a lookup is done.
+This is done to avoid a lookup after each keypress as it is not only costly (GDS costs), but not that necessary.

 ### Clean-up

-Do not forget to stop the VM, remove the GAE App and clean up Cloud Datastore.
+Do not forget to stop the VM, and/or remove the GAE App, and clean up Cloud Datastore.
 This is a metered platform, treat it like your own electricity bill, even if you are using an account with credits!

 ## Design Notes

 - GQL queries used against Cloud Datastore are case-sensitive.
 That is why `strtolower(...)` in the file `loaddatastore.php` is used, so all records are stored in Cloud Datastore in lowercase.
-This means if there is a product called "Laptop", it will match if you start typing "laptop". but it will *not* match if you start typing "Laptop" unless we convert the typed text to lowercase before issuing the query.
+Before sending the query to GDS, `strtolower`, is also used on the sent input.
+This allows us to do case insensitive searches, though it does affect the returned results since they will all be in lower case.

 - Cloud Datastore query does not appear to support fuzzy search such as "CONTAINS" or "IN" comparisons, so typing something like "top" will **not** find a product with "top" in the name such as "laptop", only something that starts with "top" such as "topin".
-Fuzzy search such as "IN" or "CONTAINS" should be possible with GQL, for example, `SELECT name FROM sku WHERE name CONTAINS '$queryval'`.
+To get around this, we use `strtolower` on both the uploaded data, and search input data.
+The better way around this is use to store a lowercased version of the entity along with the original, which is used in our search, while the original (i.e. mixed case) entity is returned for autocomplete.

 - Using a local Memcache for this type of use case is okay.
 That is, consistency is not an overriding concern.
 However, availability may be an issue in which case using a centralized, distributed Memcache or Redis cluster such as Cloud Memorystore (beta) is a better option.
+However, given the response times from GDS is within 1 second, the additional complexity may not be worth the investment.

 - To implement context-aware, or a popular product search functionality, integration with something such as Cloud Dataflow, or Cloud ML Engine would be needed to learn (a basic rank would work) from what product is actually selected based on what was being typed.